 Creating my own family, as a queer person, was important.
 It’s really common and prevalent in the queer scene, it’s a part of what we all do, create our own families.
 It's not an axiomatic, but it’s an inter-generational, family.
 You find older people that are queer that become your mentors and your family.
 Having the privilege to go to an art graduate school in the Bay area was so helpful to me in that way.
 Because I had so many interesting queer mentors and family of all backgrounds.
 People that are the same age become family.
 People that are younger become family.
 And that process has really been more helpful as a family structure than any other.
 And this isn't just limited to queer people.
 But extends to those who are dealing with things that I'm interested in artistically, social justice-wise, and in terms of scholarship.
 All that feels familial.

-And so wherever I find these communities, the progressive, radical, anti-racist trans-positive family is, geography is less important than feeling like I can have conversations with people that I want to be having that are critically engaged, thoughtful, and socially conscious.
+And so wherever I find these communities — the progressive, radical, anti-racist, trans-positive families — geography is less important than feeling like I can have conversations with people that I want to be having that are critically engaged, thoughtful, and socially conscious.
 With people that get me.
 That's more important to me than the geography of it.
 I've found different geographies and spaces to be fascinating.
 Living in the Hudson Valley can be super comfortable as long as the people around you make sense.
 It's the people that I'm surrounded by that make it home.

 I met Libby walking over here.
 That's great.

 Yeah, we both got into the residency, separately, at the same time so we were like, "yes!"